 Published: February 19, 2021

 We’ve all been there: you wake up, take a look in the mirror, and find that your skin has lost its glow.
 What gives?
-Dull skin can plague even those of us with the best skin care routines.
-If you seem to have lost your lit-from-within look, these tips will get you back on track to healthy, luminous skin.
+Dull-looking skin can plague even those of us with the best skin care routines.
+If you seem to have lost your lit-from-within look, these tips will get you back on track to luminous-looking skin.

 What is dull skin?

 Put simply, dull skin is skin that looks flat and lifeless.
-It lacks the glow characteristic of healthy, radiant skin.
+It lacks the glow characteristic of radiant-looking skin.
 Dull skin can be caused by a number of things, from dehydration to using the wrong products.
 Luckily, there are a number of ways to treat it.

-Here are 8 ways to rejuvenate dull skin:
+Here are 8 ways to rejuvenate the look of dull skin:

 Rehydrate with Water